 Masasa Beach in Tingloy, Batangas, is one of those places catapulted to sudden popularity thanks to the power of social media.
 I remember how it had gone from a “secret” beach to one of the most visited beaches in Batangas in a span of weeks.

 There are reasons why Masasa Beach is a popular getaway.
-It’s near Manila, it’s affordable, and it has a fine-sand blue-water beach that is a top-notch better than the regular beaches in Batangas.
+It’s near Manila, it’s affordable, and it has a fine-sand blue-water beach that is notch better than the regular beaches in Batangas.
 Here’s our experience in Masasa Beach plus a travel guide so you can get here too!